 Live site response

 While we strive for the service to be available 100% of the time, sometimes things happen that prevent us from meeting that goal.
 If this happens, we provide transparency to our users throughout the incident.
 Our 24x7 operations team is always on hand to rapidly identify the issue and to engage the necessary development team resources.
 Those resources then address the problem.
-They also aim to update the service status page and blog within minutes of detecting an issue that affects the service.
+They also aim to update the service status page within minutes of detecting an issue that affects the service.
 Once the team has addressed an issue, our "live-site incident" process continues as we identify the root cause of the issue and track the necessary changes to ensure we prevent similar issues in the future.

 Azure DevOps live-site management processes are crafted to ensure a deep focus on service health and customer experience.
 Our processes minimize our time to detect, respond to, and mitigate impacting issues.
 Ownership for Live site is shared across all engineering disciplines, so there are continual improvements evolving out of direct experience.
 This means that monitoring, diagnostics, resiliency, and quality assurance processes are improved over time.
 Live-site management in Azure DevOps is broken into three distinct tracks, shown as follows:

 The operations team also monitors the availability metrics for individual organizations.
 These metrics provide insights into specific conditions that might affect only some of our customers.
 Investigations into this data can often result in targeted improvements to address customer-specific issues.
 In some cases, we will even contact the customer directly to understand their experience and work with them to improve the service from their vantage point.

 We understand that availability of our service is an integral part of your team's success.
 Because of this, we publish a service level agreement (SLA) and provide a financial guarantee to ensure we meet this agreement each month.
 For more specifics on our SLA and financial guarantees, please see SLA for Azure DevOps.